 Review by the Appeals Council

-If you receive an unfavorable decision after your hearing, you or one of our Lakeland Social Security disability attorneys may request a decision review by the Appeals Council.
+If you receive an unfavorable decision after your hearing, you or our Lakeland Social Security disability attorney may request a decision review by the Appeals Council.
 The Council has the option of declining a review of the administrative law judge’s decision, which then makes the ALJ’s decision the Social Security Commissioner’s final decision regarding your claim, although still subject to review by the court.
 If the Appeals Council chooses to review the ALJ decision, it may reverse, modify, affirm, or remand it for a totally new hearing.

 The ALJ decisions, whether unfavorable or favorable to a claimant, are sometimes reviewed by the Appeals Council, based upon its motion.